gaperton/ionic-views/docs/optimization-guidelines.md

 ## Prefer small objects

-An object is represented in memory as linked list of property pairs, taking about 8 bytes per propery.
+An object is represented in memory as linked list of property pairs, taking about 8 bytes per propery (plus some constant).

 ![props](./object-properties.png)